tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 - We will only scratch the surface

 ???
-Due to time constraints I will only cover topics from a very high level,
+I will only cover topics from a very high level,

 so I apologize if I gloss over some things.